-33. The platform should cope and perform under an increased or expanding workload, providing with the possibility of integrating application, adding modules and technological infrastructure even at later times, to manage increased needs.
+20 User needs change and scale up very easily in a development context like IMAP implementation process.
+The platform should provide for the possibility of integrating application, adding modules and technological infrastructure even at later times, managing increased needs with minimum effort and maximum performance.